 OTTAWA — Sociologists and etiquette aficionados alike continue grappling with a societal shift of unprecedented proportions.
-The overall consensus blames the presidency of Donald Trump and the subsequent COVID-19 lockdown for the dramatic decline in human decorum.
+The overall consensus blames the presidency of Donald Drumpf and the subsequent COVID-19 lockdown for the dramatic decline in human decorum.
 The one-two punch left manners in a state of disrepair and self-centredness at a historic high, with no signs of recovery in sight.

 Then the COVID-19 pandemic hit, forcing people indoors and onto social media, where the art of polite conversation was quickly lost in a sea of Zoom meetings and TikTok dances.
 Social distancing measures made traditional niceties like handshakes and friendly smiles relics of a bygone era.
 “Wearing a mask, I can’t even tell if someone’s sticking their tongue out at me,” lamented Margaret Kensington, a retired librarian.
 “We’ve become a society of faceless avatars.”